 Selecting a program of study is a major decision.
-If you feel torn between pursuing an innovative career in engineering and a fulfilling career in the medical field, biomedical engineering might be the perfect field for you.
-Because the position is relatively new and rapidly growing, you will have to give some thought to what degree path will be the best choice to help you prepare for a career in biomedical engineering.
+If you feel torn between pursuing an innovative career in engineering and a fulfilling career in the medical field, biomedical engineering might be perfect for you.
+The position is relatively new and rapidly growing.
+You will have to give some thought to what degree path will be the best choice to help you prepare for a career in biomedical engineering.

 What Exactly Is a Biomedical Engineer?

-Biomedical engineers combine the theories and techniques of engineering with the needs of the healthcare industry to innovate new solutions to medical problems.
-Just a few of the advances made by biomedical engineers include artificial internal organs, devices that take the place of nonfunctional body parts, and diagnostic tools.
+Biomedical engineers combine the theories and techniques of engineering with the needs of the healthcare industry.
+They do this to creeate new solutions to medical problems.
+Just a few of the advances made by biomedical engineers include:

 Biomedical Engineering Curriculum